-Music courses at Bath Spa University are ranked 6th out of 71 providers nationally for overall satisfaction, and BA (Hons) Creative Music Technology scored 91% for overall student satisfaction in NSS 2015!*
+Music courses at Bath Spa University are ranked 10th out of 71 providers nationally for overall satisfaction, and BA (Hons) Creative Music Technology scored 91% for overall student satisfaction in NSS 2015!*

 Creative Music Technology fuses the exploration and use of technology through creative approaches to audio, composition and wider digital media.
 You will extend your individual creative voice, your technical knowledge, and develop a range of skills required by the creative industries.

 Here's a brief look at our students at work and play

 This course aims to develop creative and technically skilled graduates for employment within the new media, composition, recording and performance creative industries.